RPC methods

 Creating a custom RPC method is recommended when integrating with external services, such as SCAYLE add-ons or third-party providers.
 This approach also helps prevent sensitive code and data from being exposed to the client.

-To create a custom RPC method, simply add a new file to the rpcMethods
+To create a custom RPC method, begin by adding a new file to the rpcMethods

 directory of your project:

-This example demonstrates creating an RPC method called getShopId
+This example demonstrates creating an RPC method called hasUserSubscribed

 Passing Arguments to RPC Methods

-RPC methods can accept parameters.
-Define these parameters as the first argument of your RPC function.
+RPC methods can also accept parameters.
+These parameters are the first argument of your RPC handler function.
 The RpcContext

 remains the second argument.
-You'll also need to update the satisfies RpcHandler<Input, Output>
+You'll also need to update the RpcHandler<Input, Output>

 This example defines the subscribeToNewsletter

-RPC method, which accepts an email address and (currently) returns it after subscribing the user to a newsletter.
+RPC method, which accepts an email address and adds it as a subscriber to the newsletter.
 The RpcHandler

 type declaration specifies the input type ({ email: string }